o-mago/deployment-strategy/README.md

 How to deploy to each environment

 ### Homolog
-- Merge a PR into our `develop` branch
+- Merge a PR into `develop` branch

 ### Sandbox
 - Edit release draft